 You can also look to natural methods of easing sickness.
 Ginger in any form is a classic seasickness cure – whether it’s ginger sweets or candies, ginger ale (non-alcoholic on dive days of course), ginger tea, or ginger biscuits.

-Some people swear by mint for the same stomach-settling properties, so adding a pack of ginger or mint lozenges to your dive bag may be worthwhile insurance in case sickness catches you off guard.
+Some people swear by mint for the same stomach-settling properties.
+Adding a pack of ginger or mint lozenges to your dive bag may be worthwhile in case sickness catches you off guard.

 Will seasickness prevent me from scuba diving?